GovindBhala/DS5500-Movie-Recommendation-System/README.md

      - Using genome tags provides a performance boost, but causes severe degradation in global diversity.
 This is because ~75% of movies don't have tags and tagged movies are heavily biased towards "popular" movies with many ratings.
      - Thus we combined tags with other metadata to increase coverage.
 We tried both baseline features (genres, actors, directors) and TFIDF based on a combined tags and description text field.
 Neither of these models significantly improved in global diversity.
 However, the TFIDF text model does perform best for precision and average rating, although its personal diversity score is lower than some other text based models.

-__Conclusion/Next Steps__: using genome tags significnatly improves performance but results in poor global diversity.
+__Conclusion/Next Steps__: using genome tags significantly improves performance but results in poor global diversity.
 Thus try using two separate models: one for movies with tags and one for movies without tags.
-Combine recommendations from each model such that we provide both recommendations we are confident in that are recongizable movies and recommendations in the long tail that may increase overall streaming.
+Combine recommendations from each model such that we provide both recommendations we are confident in that are recognizable movies and recommendations in the long tail that may increase overall streaming.
     - Tags are likely powerful because they capture the most important information from other meta-data.
 They include information like actors, genres, and plot themes.

 ### 2. Combined Content-Based Models